 6. Application of Sociological Perspectives within Substantive Areas:

-- apply a sociological perspective to substantive areas within the discipline through the completion of research projects in most 300-level seminars (could be literature reviews, proposals, seminar papers, or other project types)
+- apply a sociological perspective to substantive areas within the discipline through the completion of research projects in most 300-level seminars (could be one or more of a variety of types of project, such as literature reviews, proposals, seminar papers, policy briefs, products produced for community partners, digital or public works, or other project types)

 - apply a sociological perspective to a substantive area within the discipline through the completion of a senior thesis that is focused around a research question or questions, integrates theoretically and empirically-informed ideas from sociology in framing and defining the question(s), and offers an argument with systematically-analyzed empirical evidence to support it

-- demonstrate oral proficiency, presenting ideas with clarity and intelligence
+- demonstrate oral proficiency, presenting ideas with accuracy, clarity and professionalism